 Tools of PR for Startups #4: A Targeted List of Journalists

-If you’re sending your press releases to generic publication inboxes, there’s a chance that a news editor or a commissioning editor will read it and love it enough to assign it 😐.
-But if you can target a particular journalist who is passionate about your sector, knows it and understands it, and you can get them excited about the story you have to tell, your chances are much better.
+If you’re sending your press releases to generic publication inboxes, there’s a chance that a news editor or a commissioning editor will read them and love them enough to assign them.
+But if you can target a particular journalist who is passionate about your sector, knows it, and understands it, and you can get them excited about the story you have to tell, your chances are much better.
 And you’ll be making valuable contacts you can come back to in the future.

 So, just as you need a list of target publications, you need a list of target journalists, bloggers, and influencers.